ABCDEFGILOPQRTUVY

 Annualized earnings (AE)

-These are earnings you are credited within a calendar year that count toward your HOOPP pension.
-If you work part-time or less than one full year, your annualized earnings will be based on what you would earn if you worked full time for the whole year.
+Earnings you are credited within a calendar year that count toward your HOOPP pension.
+If you work part time or less than one full year, your annualized earnings will be based on what you would earn if you worked full time for the whole year.
+If you’re an incorporated physician, your annualized earnings in a calendar year are based on the greater of your pensionable earnings expressed on an annualized basis (up to your upper earnings limit) and your lower earnings limit.

 -